OrfeasZ/RoPaSci/README.md

 # RoPaSci II
 RoPaSci II is a simple "match-3" game implementation in a custom multi-platform game engine utilizing OpenGL for rendering.
 It is written in C++, and is designed with performance and scalability in-mind.
+This project was initially developed as part of an assignment for the Graphics course at University of Ioannina.

 ## Supported Platforms
 - Windows